javascript-tutorial/en.javascript.info/1-js/09-classes/02-class/article.md

 user.sayHi();
 ```

 It's easy to see that these two examples are alike.

-Be sure to note that methods in a class do not have a comma between them.
-A common pitfall for novice developers is to put a comma between class methods, which would result in a syntax error.
+Please note that methods in a class are not permitted and will result in a syntax error.
 The notation here is not to be confused with object literals.
-Within the class syntactical sugar, no commas are required.
+Within the class syntactical sugar, no commas are allowed.

 ## What is a class?